mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-The classes implement a protocol each and adds additional mapping. `ApiActor` is
+These classes implement the domain model, with additional mapping. `ApiActor` is
-straightforward, while `ApiMovie` can be further described:
+pretty straightforward, while `ApiMovie` can be further described:

-* The release date is parsed using a DateTransform() instance.
-We may have to do
+* `releaseDate` is parsed with a DateTransform.
+We may have to adjust this later.
-tweak this later on.

-* The `Movie` protocol has an [Actor] array, but the mapping requires [ApiActor].
+* `Movie` has an `[Actor]` array, but the mapping requires `[ApiActor]`.
+We thus
-We thus use a private `_cast` mapping property and let `cast` be calculated.
+use a private `_cast` property for mapping and have a calculated `cast` property.

 If we have set things up properly, we should now be able to point Alamofire to a
 valid api url and recursively parse movie data without any effort.

-# Step 6 - Set up the API foundation
+# Step 4 - Setup the core API logic

 Before we create an API-specific `MovieService` implementation, let's setup some
 core API logic in the `API` folder.